jldimond/Coral-CpG-ratio-MS/methods.md

+#Methods

 _**Transcriptome data sources**_

-Transcriptomes of six scleractinian coral species were evaluated to determine germline methylation patterns in relation to gene function and activity.
+Because gene bodies are the primary target of CpG methylation in invertebrates, including cnidarians (Zemach et al. 2010), we evaluated the transcriptomes of six scleractinian coral species to determine germline methylation patterns in relation to gene function and activity.
 Species examined included *Acropora hyacinthus*, *A. millepora*, *A. palmata*, *Pocillopora damicornis*, *Porites astreoides*, and *Stylophora pistillata* (Table 1).
+These transcriptomes reflect a range of life history stages.
+Some transcriptomes were developed from life history stages that had not yet been infected with symbiotic dinoflagellates (*Symbiodinium* spp.), while others used bioinformatic techniques to filter out putative *Symbiodinium* sequences.
+However, two of the transcriptomes (*P. damicornis* and *S. pistillata*) were developed from adult corals and did not remove putative symbiont sequences.
+We therefore applied a filtering step to these transcriptomes by comparing them to *Symbiodinium* clade A and B transcriptomes from Bayer et al. (2012) using Blastn (version 2.2.29).
+An evalue threshold of of 10<sup>-5</sup> was used for these queries, and all matched sequences were removed from further analyses.

 Table 1.
 Transcriptomes used in this study